 Seeing the Woods is produced by the Rachel Carson Center for Environment and Society (RCC), an international and interdisciplinary research center devoted to the environmental humanities.
-Its contributors include the RCC’s staff and fellows, as well as external contributors from this multi-disciplinary community.
+Its contributors include the RCC’s staff, fellows, and members of the community of graduate and doctoral students, as well as occasional external contributors.

 Through this blog, the RCC also strives to connect scholarship and public discourse.
-We believe such connections are necessary for finding solutions to local and global environmental problems.
+We believe such connections are necessary for finding solutions to and deepening our understanding of local and global environmental problems.

 About the RCC

 The RCC is an international, interdisciplinary center for research and education in the environmental humanities located in Munich, Germany.
 It is named after the American biologist, nature writer, and environmentalist Rachel Carson, whose accessible writing raised awareness worldwide about threats to the environment and human health.

 The RCC’s mission is to advance research and discussion concerning the interaction between humans and nature, and to strengthen the role of the humanities in current political and scientific debates about the environment.